-During the currency of a prospecting licence the holder thereof shall comply with the prescribed expenditure conditions relating thereto unless in accordance with this Act total or partial exemption therefrom is granted.
+(1) During the currency of a prospecting licence the holder thereof shall comply with the prescribed expenditure conditions relating thereto unless in accordance with this Act total or partial exemption therefrom is granted.

+(2) In the case of a prospecting licence that has retention status, expenditure conditions prescribed for the purposes of subsection (1) —

+(a) shall provide for a reduction calculated in the prescribed manner of the amount of expenditure required during the year of the term of the licence in which retention status is approved; and

+(b) shall not require expenditure during any subsequent year of the term of the licence.

+[Section 50 amended by No. 39 of 2004 s.
+21.]

 51. Reports of work and expenditure

 The holder of a prospecting licence shall, at such times and in such manner as may be prescribed, file or cause to be filed with the Department at Perth a report of all work done on, and money expended in connection with, prospecting in the area the subject of the licence, during the period to which the report relates.